Ici RDI: Overview

-Ici RDI provides news, business, weather and sports information on Air Canada's inflight entertainment and is seen in five major Canadian airports as RDI express.
+ICI RDI provides news, business, weather, and sports information on Air Canada's inflight entertainment and is seen in five major Canadian airports as RDI express.

-Ici RDI is likewise responsible for continuous news updates available on all public screens in the Montreal Subway System.
+Ici RDI was also responsible for continuous news updates on MétroVision screens in the Montreal Metro.
+This service has been discontinued as of an unknown date.

 Revenue

-According to the Canadian Communication's Monitoring report - Broadcasting System 2014, there are 11.1 million subscribers to the channel and revenue of $54.6 million.
+According to the Canadian Communication's Monitoring Report - Broadcasting System 2014, there are 11.1 million subscribers to the channel and a revenue of $54.6 million.

 Programming

-Ici RDI broadcasts full newscasts at the top of each hour and headlines every half hour from the newsroom of Maison Radio-Canada in Montreal and Quebec City.
+ICI RDI broadcasts full newscasts at the top of each hour and headlines every half hour from the newsroom of Maison Radio-Canada in Montreal and Quebec City.
 Le Téléjournal Midi is broadcast each weekday at noon and the main evening news bulletin Le Téléjournal/Le Point every evening live at 9:00 p.m. (eastern).
-These bulletins are also seen on the main French-language television network, Ici Radio-Canada Télé.
+These bulletins are also on the main French-language television network, Ici Radio-Canada Télé.
 The channel covers major events live from around the world, relying on a staff interpreter for simultaneous translation from English to French whenever necessary.
 It also rebroadcasts the main supper-hour bulletins from CBVT-DT Quebec City, CBAFT-DT Moncton and CKTV-DT Saguenay.

-The channel also broadcasts factual programs in the form of food program L'épicerie, current affairs in Les Grand Reportages (The Big Reports), science in Découverte (Discovery) and Tout le Monde en Parlait - a look back at past culture seen through the eyes of current events.
+The channel also broadcasts factual programs in the form of food program L'épicerie, current affairs in Les Grand Reportages (The Big Reports), science in Découverte (Discovery), and Tout le Monde en Parlait - a look back at past culture seen through the eyes of current events.
 During the weekend there is a greater amount of these programs, much in the same format as its English-language counterpart, the CBC News Network.

-Ici RDI also carries Journal de 20 heures from France 2, rebroadcasting it the following weekday at 4:30 p.m.
-(Eastern).